OlivierBlanvillain/cs210-2020/README.md

 Exercise sessions take place on Wednesdays from 13:15 to 15:00 on [Discord](https://discord.gg/8ud6UpE).
 Lab sessions take place on Fridays from 10:15 to 12:00, also on [Discord](https://discord.gg/8ud6UpE).
 In the first 2 weeks of the semester, in-person office hours will be held on Wednesdays from 13:15 to 15:00 in CO 2, and on Fridays from 10:15 to 12:00 in ELA1.
-These office hours are there to help you setting up Git and Java your machines in case you get stuck while doing the *first-week tasks*.
+These office hours are there to help you setting up Git and Java our your machines and answer and other question you might have about the class.

 ## Lecture Schedule